pascallanger/DIY-Multiprotocol-TX-Module/README.md

 Bayang||NRF24L01

 Note:
-- The dial should be set to 0 for serial which means all protocol selection pins should be left unconnected.
+- The dial should be set to 0 for serial.
+Which means all protocol selection pins should be left unconnected.

 ###Protocol details
 Extended limits supported: -125%..+125% can be used and will be transmitted.
 Otherwise the default is -100%..+100% only.